 What is Shogayaki ?

-Shogayaki is a dish made by sautéing pork with a sauce made from ginger and Japanese seasonings.
-Shoga means ginger, and yaki stands for sautéing.
-While the name of the dish may sound like it's just sautéing ginger, "shogayaki" refers to a dish in which pork is cooked with a ginger-based sauce.
+Shogayaki is a dish made by sautéing pork with a sauce made from ginger and traditional Japanese seasonings.
+"Shoga" means ginger, and "yaki" refers to sautéing.
+While the name of the dish may sound like it is just sautéing ginger, 'shogayaki' refers to a dish in which pork is cooked with a ginger-based sauce.

-Ginger is known for its ability to reduce the odor of meat and oil, and it also contains components that tenderize meat.
-Therefore, pork and ginger are considered to be a great combination, making shogayaki a popular dish in Japan.
+Ginger is known for its ability to reduce the odor of meat and it also contains components that tenderize meat.
+Therefore, pork and ginger are considered a great combination, making this dish delightful.

 Ingredients